Super-Protocol/docs/docs/marketplace/limitations.md

 ## Order limits and pricing

 On testnet, you can deploy models using Intel TDX CPU or NVIDIA H100 GPU.
-GPU is much faster, but CPU is more available and cheaper.
-We currently have two machines available for public use:
+GPU is much faster, but CPU has more availability and cheaper.
+We currently have two machines for public use:

-- **Super 2: TDX+H100 (Public)** can run orders on CPU and GPU.
+- **Super 2: TDX+H100 (Public)** can run orders on GPU.
-- **Super 3: TDX (Public)** can run orders on CPU only.
+- **Super 3: TDX (Public)** can only run orders on CPU.

 Limits:

 - The minimum order lease time is 2 hours, and the maximum lease time is 4 hours.
-- Price per hour is 2 TEE tokens for CPU and 4 TEE for GPU.
+- Price per hour is 2.13 TEE tokens for CPU and 4.126 TEE for GPU.
 - All models on Marketplace cost 1 TEE per order.
-- All AI engines cost 1 TEE per order.
+- All engines cost 0.5 TEE per order.
-- There is also an estimated 1 TEE fee for Tunnels Launcher services that set up the confidential tunnel.
+- There is also an estimated 1-2 TEE fee for Tunnels Launcher services that set up the confidential tunnel.

-For example, a four-hour GPU order will cost you 4*4+1+1+1=19 TEE.
+For example, a four-hour GPU order will cost you approximately 19-20 TEE (4.126 * 4 + 1 + 0.5 + 2).

 ## Token limits

 - Demo users receive a one-time advance of 50 TEE tokens.
 These may not be replenished.
-To continue testing, users must [log in with a Web3 account](https://docs.superprotocol.com/marketplace/guides/log-in).
+To continue testing, users must [log in with a Web3 account](/marketplace/guides/log-in).
-- Web3 users receive a maximum of 24 TEE tokens and 5 POL tokens per day.
+- Web3 users receive a maximum of 25 TEE tokens and 5 POL tokens per day.
 These may be replenished daily.
-- Web3 users can have a maximum of 24 TEE tokens and 5 POL tokens in their wallets at one time.
+- Web3 users can have a maximum of 25 TEE tokens and 5 POL tokens in their wallets at one time.

 ## Model limits

 The total size of your model's files must be less than 10 GB.
 Otherwise, the deployment may fail.
+Read more about the [requirements for the user-uploaded models](/marketplace/guides/upload#step-1-choose-a-model).